 Overview.
-During the summer of 2018, the National Park Service (NPS) and its Network to Freedom program began a cooperative agreement with the House Divided Project at Dickinson College designed to investigate the concept of “slave stampedes” with a focus on Eastern Missouri and escapes from there into the greater Missouri borderland.
-The goal of this research project will be to produce a full-length report accompanied by various online resources, such as interactive maps, videos, and an underlying database of sources.
+During the summer of 2018, the National Park Service (NPS) and its Network to Freedom program began a cooperative agreement with the House Divided Project at Dickinson College designed to investigate “Slave Stampedes on the Missouri Borderlands” with a focus on Eastern Missouri and escapes from there into borderlands such as Illinois and Iowa.
+In 2022, the NPS Network to Freedom expanded the initiative to incorporate Kentucky and its borderlands with a particular focus on mass escapes originating around Camp Nelson.
+The goal of these research projects, now known as Slave Stampedes on the Southern Borderlands, will be to produce full-length state reports accompanied by various online resources, such as interactive maps, videos, and an underlying database of sources.
 We expect these freely available resources to help spark further classroom discussion and more expansive scholarly research into this national phenomenon.

 Origins and Definition.
 The term “slave stampede” or “stampede of slaves” began appearing in American newspapers in the late 1840s, but spread quickly during the fugitive crisis of the 1850s, and eventually became a staple of sectional debate, especially after John Brown’s raids in 1858 and 1859 and throughout the Civil War era.
 Participants and observers seemed to use the concept in diverse ways: sometimes to describe serial escapes by individuals or pairs, sometimes to describe either spontaneous or planned small group escapes of 3 or more people, and yet most often to define a special type of mass escape involving a dozen or more, often armed, bands of enslaved people heading defiantly toward freedom.
 The term thus represented for them something deeper than a vague or localized reference to group flight, but rather became weighted down with obvious revolutionary meaning.
 It seems clear that modern-day teachers and scholars should consider trying to situate the idea of slave stampedes more consciously within the taxonomy of American slave resistance, probably somewhere between “day-to-day resistance” and “servile insurrection.”
 For now, however, our research effort will define the term as broadly as possible in order to help see where the sources may lead us and to better appreciate the larger context.

 Future plans.
 On this blog site, we will post examples of the historical material that we are turning up in our digital and archival searches.
 Please consider this site only as a kind of open historical laboratory.
 We are trying to share our progress as it develops, seeking your input and assistance whenever it might be helpful.
 Eventually, these findings will form the basis of the online report and freely accessible database designed to provide resources for anyone who wants to teach or learn about this important subject.
-Ultimately, we anticipate that this final report will explain the evolution of the slave stampede concept by detailing a number of the most important such stampedes occurring out of eastern Missouri during the late antebellum period.
-This Missouri borderland represents one of the most compelling places to begin studying such a phenomenon because no other slave state had a longer or more turbulent antebellum border with the free states.
-Consider, for example, the widely reported “slave stampede” of St. Louis-area runaways in January 1850 that seemed to travel right across former congressman Abraham Lincoln’s neighborhood in Springfield, Illinois.
-This story, involving a free black drayman named Jameson Jenkins who was an acquaintance of Lincoln’s, is already being interpreted at the Lincoln National Home site and offers a template for how we hope to develop other such episodes from around the region.
+Ultimately, we anticipate that the final reports for Missouri and Kentucky will explain the evolution of the slave stampede concept by detailing a number of the most important such stampedes occurring out of eastern Missouri or Northern Kentucky during the late antebellum and wartime periods.

-Deanda Johnson (National Park Service), PhD, is currently the Midwest Regional Coordinator for the National Park Service Network to Freedom Program in Omaha, Nebraska.
-She joined the program in 2010.
-In this capacity, she works with local, state, and federal entities, as well as other interested parties to preserve, promote, and educate the public about the history of the Underground Railroad.
-Previously, Johnson was the Coordinator of the African American Research and Service Institute at Ohio University where she was involved with the “The African American Presence in the Ohio River Valley Oral History Project.”
-At the university, she also served as a visiting instructor in the Department of African American Studies.
+NPS ORGANIZER: Deanda Johnson (National Park Service), PhD, is currently the Civil Rights Historian for Region 2 in the National Park Service.
+She previously served as Midwest Regional Coordinator for the National Park Service Network to Freedom Program in Omaha, Nebraska.
+She joined the NTF program in 2010.
+Johnson was also previously the Coordinator of the African American Research and Service Institute at Ohio University where she was involved with the “The African American Presence in the Ohio River Valley Oral History Project.”
+At the university, she served as a visiting instructor in the Department of African American Studies.
 She received her BA from University of California, San Diego and her MA and PhD in American Studies from the College of William & Mary.
-Johnson will serve as the agreement technical representative (ATR) for the slave stampedes project.
+Johnson was the original organizer of the slave stampedes initiative and the first agreement technical representative (ATR) for the project.

-Technical experts from Dickinson’s Academic Technology division include Drupal specialists Todd Bryant and Ryan Burke, GIS specialist Jim Ciarrocca, and academic computing director, Pat Pehlman.
-Senior researchers include independent historian Rick Beard, local educator and author Todd Mealy, and House Divided Project co-founder, John Osborne.
+Technical experts from Dickinson’s Academic Technology division have included Drupal specialists Todd Bryant and Ryan Burke, GIS specialist Jim Ciarrocca and Gordon Cromley, and academic computing director, Pat Pehlman.
+Senior researchers have included independent historian Rick Beard, local educator and author Todd Mealy, and House Divided Project co-founder, John Osborne.

 Richard J.M.
 Blackett (Vanderbilt) is the Andrew Jackson Professor of History at Vanderbilt University.
 He is the author, most recently, of The Captive’s Quest for Freedom: Fugitive Slaves, the 1850 Fugitive Slave Law and the Politics of Freedom (2018) and Making Freedom: The Underground Railroad and the Politics of Freedom (2013).
 He teaches courses on 19th century U.S. history and the history of the Caribbean.
 During the academic year, 2013-14, he was Harmsworth Professor of American History at Oxford University.